 2. Concepts and methods for supporting more-than-human communities Extending my work on the relationship between time and communities to the issue of more-than-human communities I seek to bring critical time studies into conversation with environmental humanities to explore how social concepts of time are involved in the construction of nature as outside of culture and everyday human concerns.
 In particular I have argued for expanding the scope of relationships we look to when ‘telling time’.
 A further key aspect of this work has been again to facilitate interdisciplinary dialogues, most clearly exemplified in my work on more-than-human participatory research, which brings human-focused participatory research methods into conversation with multi-species research methods.

 Since 2013 I have been involved in eight AHRC funded research projects, five as principal investigator.
 These projects looked at time and community, local food projects, sustainable economies, temporal design and transition towns.

-I am an editor of four collections including Field Philosophy and Other Experiments (Parallax, 2019), Unexpected Encounters with Deep Time (Environmental Humanities, 2018) and Participatory Research in More-than-Human Worlds (Routledge, 2016), and am also an Editor-in-Chief for the journal Time & Society (SAGE).
+I am an editor of five collections including The Social Life of Time (Time & Society), Field Philosophy and Other Experiments (Parallax, 2019), and Participatory Research in More-than-Human Worlds (Routledge, 2016).
+Since 2019 I have been an Editor-in-Chief for the journal Time & Society (SAGE).